r24xtech/WebDevGo/README.md

 HANDLER ==> `func (w http.ResponseWriter, r *http.Request)`
 The request handler alone can not accept any HTTP connections from the outside.
 An HTTP server has to listen on a port to pass connections on to the request handler.
-Handler is an object which satisfies the `http.Handler` interface
+Handler is an object which satisfies the `http.Handler` interface.<br>

-[HTTP server]
+**[HTTP server]**
 * process dynamic requests:: http.HandleFunc
 * serve static assets:: http.FileServer
 * accept connections:: listen on a port